 Since I had complete control of the programming of these GUIs, I made the 'naro'-'wide'-'tall'-'short' buttons so that I can simply 'stab' the buttons to resize the file selector boxes within the windows very quickly --- and with no frustration.

-I will probably be improving the resizing behavior of those buttons a little bit in the 2012-2013 time frame.
+I will probably be improving the resizing behavior of those buttons a little bit in the future.

 Isn't open source software done with scripts wonderful?
 I certainly think so.

 Even if I do not improve the behavior of the resizing buttons, you can do it yourself.

 Use of the 'tkGooies' and 'feNautilusScripts' systems together can be a good 'fallback' in case the various Linux file managers 'lose' the Nautilus-Scripts capability.